-To find a team in your area, check with your local YMCA or rec center.
-U.S. Masters Swimming also provides a list of places to swim.
-One of the greatest myths about Masters swimming is that you have to be good to join.
+To find a team in your area, check with your local community or recreational center.
+You can also check out this list from U.S. Masters Swimming.
+One of the greatest myths about Masters Swimming is that you have to be good to join.
 Precisely the opposite: Joining is the best way to get good.
 And the value of supportive teammates to keep you motivated may be the best benefit of all.

 *The author is a champion masters swimmer and award-winning health writer.